 The only exception is people selling second properties, including buy-to-let investments.

 Capital gains on these investments will still be charged at 18% for basic rate taxpayers, or 28% for higher and additional rate taxpayers.

-There have been no major changes to pension allowances this year, so most people will be allowed to put up to £40,000 into a pension before 5 April 2017.
+There have been no major changes to pension allowances this tax year, so most people will be allowed to pay up to £40,000 into their pension this year.

 If you earn more than £150,000, you will not be able to save as much into a pension.
 The amount you can save falls by £1 for every £2 you earn over £150,000, up to £210,000.